 All faiths share a passionate concern for the Earth, but many of the smaller faith communities in the UK lack resources to support the climate concern and action of their communities.
 For this reason, we’re delighted to partner with Religions for Peace UK to build the capacity of some of the smaller faith communities in the UK.

 In 2019-20, the first year of this programme, we worked with the Sikh, Hindu, Buddhist and Muslim communities through four respected partner/member organisations already doing fantastic work on these issues.
-The second year of the programme, in 2020-21, will consist of consolidating and strengthening this work and creating new opportunities for outreach within these and other minority faith communities.
+The second year of the programme, in 2020-21, consisted of consolidating and strengthening this work and creating new opportunities for outreach within these and other minority faith communities.
 The work with each organisation and community looks and feels different, depending on the needs of that community and the actions it owns.
 At the same time, this project promotes deep and profound interfaith learning and relationships between the capacity-builders from the different partner organisations.
 Events and actions organised in this project are regularly highlighted on Twitter and in our free monthly e-news.

 EcoSikh is a response from the Sikh community to the threats of climate change and the deterioration of the natural environment.
 EcoSikh connects Sikh values, beliefs, and institutions to the most important environmental issues.
 They draw on the rich tradition of the Sikh Gurus and the Khalsa Panth to shape their behaviour and outlook of Sikhs and the world.

 As part of the capacity building programme, EcoSikh UK seeks to establish and consolidate its UK-based national infrastructure, develop consultation workshops in different parts of England, Sikh climate change resources and UK focussed website pieces, and create a longer-term strategy to engage Gurudwaras.